I live and work from my home and studio on the banks of the River Earn in Highland Perthshire.

 Janet studied Fine Art Drawing and Painting at Edinburgh College of Art under John Busby RSA RSW and William Baillie CBE PPRSA PPRSW, graduating in 1987.
 She has exhibited extensively in Scotland, London and New York.
 Her work has been exhibited at the Royal Scottish Academy, the Royal Society of Scottish Watercolourists, the Scottish Society of Artists and Visual Arts Scotland.
 It is held by collections including Flemings Bank Holdings, the Bonham Hotel, Royal Air Force, the Lints Partnership SSC and the Festival Fringe Society.

-Janet will lead the workshop on our new art experience on the island of Iona -15 May 2021 (info coming soon).
+Janet will lead the workshop on our new art retreat on the island of Iona 6-13 May 2022.
+Find out more

 Away from the studio I enjoy travelling with my family to Italy.
 We have a family run food and wine business which gives me the opportunity to continue learning Italian and to drink the vino too.
 I enjoy walking my horses as I no longer ride which always amuses people.
 But as I point out dogs are not the only animals that need and enjoy a walk.